MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-01-18-bandit4-5-writeup.md

-Once inside lets see the home (~) folder's content with the command:
+Once inside let's see the home (~) folder's content with the command:

      ~$ ls